Uterine Fibroids Treatment

 Very simply stated, it is in your best interest.
 If you are facing a myomectomy, you need to know all of the options available to you in order to make a sound decision.
 An open procedure (laparotomy) is rarely needed for a myomectomy.
-Since joining the FIRM, Dr. McCoy has been able to perform 96% of all myomectomies laparoscopically.
+FIRM, Dr. Duffy has been able to perform 96% of all myomectomies laparoscopically.
 In the few exceptions where a patient had an open procedure, each patient had over 35 fibroids removed.
-Size does not limit their removal, and Dr. McCoy has treated them with a uterine size up to that of a 26 week pregnancy (fibroids approximately the size of a soccer ball).
-The only limitation to laparoscopic removal has been fibroid number, but Dr. McCoy frequently has patients with up to 15-20 fibroids removed.
+Size does not limit their removal, and Dr. Duffy has treated them with a uterine size up to that of a 26 week pregnancy (fibroids approximately the size of a soccer ball).
+The only limitation to laparoscopic removal has been fibroid number, but Dr. Duffy frequently has patients with up to 15-20 fibroids removed.
 Size of fibroids has never required an open case.
 There is a near zero chance of needing a hysterectomy at the time of the procedure.

-Unlike many gynecologists, Dr. McCoy’s focus is in the field of fertility.
+Unlike many gynecologists, Dr. Duffy focus is in the field of fertility.
 Fibroids can easily be removed, but reconstructing the uterus so that it can be functional in the future is where experience comes into play.
-Dr. McCoy is the only reproductive surgeon in the region who was fellowship trained in the use of the da Vinci Robotic Surgical System.
+Dr. Duffy is the only reproductive surgeon in the region who was fellowship trained in the use of the da Vinci Robotic Surgical System.
 He performs more robotic myomectomies than any other surgeon in the Southeast US, typically performing 10-12 cases per month.
 Over 95% of these have been done as outpatient, with the patient going home the same day of surgery.
 He also serves as a proctor (instructor) to other physicians in the area on the use of the da Vinci Robotic System.

 What patients are saying about Dr. Daniel Duffy: